pyrustic/pyrustic/README.md

     </p>
 </div>

 The `Manager` is the entry point to the software suite.
-An optional command-line application with an API that you can use programmatically to automate your workflow.
+It's an optional command-line application with an API that you can use programmatically to automate your workflow.

 Via the `Manager` you can:
 - create a project with battery included (project structure, pyproject.toml, etc);
 - easily add `packages`, `modules` or `files` to your project;
 - run a specific `module` of your project;
 - view recent projects list and quickly switch between projects;
-- launch the `SQL Editor`, `Test Runner` and `Hubway`;
+- launch the `SQL Editor`, `Test Runner` and `Hubway` (respectively with commands `sql`, `test` and `hub`);
 - build a distribution package according to setup.cfg and MANIFEST.in;
+- find out if the project is installed ('pip install -e') in the current virtual env;
 - and more...

 The `build` command builds a package that could be published with the application `Hubway`.

+# The Software Suite
+The lightweight software suite is made of:
+- `Rustiql`: a graphical `SQL Editor`;
+- `Jupitest`: a graphical `Test Runner`;
+- and `Hubway`: an application to publish your project.

-#### Rustiql - The SQL Editor
+## Rustiql - The Graphical SQL Editor
 <!-- Image -->
 <div align="center">
     <img src="https://raw.githubusercontent.com/pyrustic/misc/master/media/rustiql.gif" alt="SQL Editor" width="650">